 Board certification is the mark of distinction for providers of biofeedback and neurofeedback services and establishes that the individual has met entry-level education and training requirements.
 However, BCIA certification is not a substitute for a valid license or other credential to legally practice one's profession as regulated by health care practices in your country.

 At this time, BCIA is an “English only” organization.
 We currently only offer our exams and reading sources in English.
 However, we are exploring options for translating our exams into other languages based on demand.
+Should a group of applicants from another country formally express their wish to certify and can demonstrate the need for a translated exam, BCIA would work toward fulfilling this request.

 BCIA offers certification for both entry-level and advanced health care professionals in Biofeedback, Neurofeedback and Pelvic Muscle Dysfunction Biofeedback – clinical only at this time.
 Until such time as a country or region forms a BCIA affiliate organization (a la Australia), then BCIA will require all applicants for certification who reside outside the US or Canada to demonstrate that they have a valid license/credential to practice in a BCIA-approved health profession in the country where they reside."